sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/Q_30_CircuitUsing7SegmentDisplayKeyboardAndCPUQuiz/Quiz01.md

 **Description**

- a) A1 is Full adder, so it will add 1 and 1 and output will be 2, whose binary equivalent is 0 0 1 0.

- b) A1 is Full adder, so it will add 1 and 1 and output will be 2, whose binary equivalent is 0 0 1 0.

- c) A1 is Full adder, so it will add 1 and 1 and output will be 2, whose binary equivalent is 0 0 1 0.

- d) A1 is Full adder, so it will add 1 and 1 and output will be 2, whose binary equivalent is 0 0 1 0.
+ A1 is Full adder, so it will add 1 and 1 and output will be 2, whose binary equivalent is 0 0 1 0.

  ---
  ---